- Check climate characteristics

-Urban Heat Islands (UHIs) are a measurable phenomenon that cause temperatures in urban areas to spike more than 9 degrees Fahrenheit higher than the surround suburban and rural areas.
-This effect is caused by radiated heat from man-made surfaces such as buildings, roads, and other structures.
-In addition to the radiated heat, airflow is impeded by tall buildings, and traffic and lack of vegetation can potentiate the effect.
+UHIs are a measurable phenomenon that causes temperatures in urban areas to spike more than 9 degrees Fahrenheit higher than the surrounding suburban and rural areas.
+This phenomenon is caused by radiated heat from man-made surfaces such as buildings, roads, and other structures.
+In addition, the radiated heat is itself often magnified due to impeded airflow by tall buildings, traffic congestion, and the lack of vegetation in urban areas.

-According to the EPA, common risks to communities that experience increased temperatures due to the UHI effect include increased energy demand which is a driving factor of increasing air pollution.
-Further, increased temperatures in urban areas are also associated with increased greenhouse gas emissions, heat related illness, and water quality issues.
+According to the EPA, communities that experience increased temperatures due to the UHI effect consequently have increased energy demand, an underlying factor for air pollution.
+Further, higher temperatures in urban areas are also associated with increased greenhouse gas emissions, heat-related illnesses, and water quality issues.

 Use Urban Heat Islands to: